WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ### Cross-origin trust in application/signed-exchange {#co-trust-app-signed-exchange}

-To determine whether to trust a cross-origin exchange stored in an `application/signed-exchange` resource, pass the `Signature` header field from the non-signed header section and an exchange consisting of the headers from the signed headers section and the payload body, to the algorithm in
+To determine whether to trust a cross-origin exchange stored in an `application/signed-exchange` resource, pass the `Signature` header field's value and an exchange consisting of the headers from the signed headers section and the payload body, to the algorithm in {{cross-origin-trust}}.
-{{cross-origin-trust}}.

 ### Example ## {#example-application-signed-exchange}